jccpalmer/docs/docker.md

 # Projects

 This section houses all documentation related to my self-hosted Docker container projects in my homelab.
 I run everything in a Debian virtual machine on a Proxmox server.
 This area is by far what I spend most of my time on.
 Full write-ups for these projects can be found on my [blog](https://www.jccpalmer.com/blog).

+Note that these are separate from my [software](/software) projects.

 ## Wiki.js